RageTrade/utilities/README.md

 # arbitrage-bot

-Arbitrage bot for FTX and RageTrade.
+Arbitrage bot for FTX and RageTrade